Mustafa-zubi/cisco-switchs-backup/README.md

 To backup catalyst switches you need to do the following:

-Login to your server/pc ()
+* Login to your linux server/pc.
-go to /root/cisco
+* copy this repo to your path.
-make sure that all switches IPs are listed in this file IP-list also, you need make sure that the switch ssh is enabled, username is cisco and the password is the network switches password -- this is the only way to have the backup working. run this script get-catalyst-configration.sh make sure that no errors are appeared.
+3. make sure that all switches IPs are listed in this file **IP-list** also, you need make sure that the switch ssh is enabled, username is cisco and the password is the network switches password -- this is the only way to have the backup working. run this script get-catalyst-configration.sh make sure that no errors are appeared.